 First-year students entering the 2014 iteration of the Honors Program receive a guaranteed $20,000 undergraduate merit award each year.

 All students receiving merit scholarships remain eligible for need-based aid.
 To apply need-based aid, see the Financial Aid website.

 Keeping Your Scholarship

 In order to keep a merit scholarship, students must make satisfactory academic progress each year.
 The definition of satisfactory academic progress can be found on the Financial Aid website.

 Students who are not making satisfactory academic progress will be notified in writing of the loss of aid eligibility.
 Students with extenuating circumstances may submit an appeal in writing to the Financial Aid Office to request a reinstatement of financial aid.
 Students who receive such a notice should contact the Honors Office so that we can help.
-Please contact directly the director of the Honors Program, Dr. Michael Manson, or the associate director, Dr. Paula McCabe.
+Please contact directly the director of the Honors Program, Dr. Michael Manson.